DSA for Systems and C++ Engineers: What the Interview Actually Expects

 Heaps appear in operating systems constantly: task schedulers, I/O priority queues, timer heaps.
 In the interview this shows up as "K largest elements," "merge K sorted lists," or "find the median of a data stream."

 Know how to use your language's heap API and know how to implement a min-heap from scratch if asked.
-In C++, std::priority_queue is a max-heap by default.
-Flipping it to a min-heap requires a custom comparator or negating values, and fumbling this under pressure is a common time-waster.
+In C++, std::priority_queue is a max-heap by default because its Compare template parameter defaults to std::less.
+Flipping it to a min-heap is a one-liner once you remember the signature, and fumbling it under pressure is a common time-waster.
 The interviewer has seen it before.
 They will smile politely.

 Binary Search: Not Just for Sorted Arrays